 One of a Kind: Monotypes from the Collection, Bank of America World Headquarters, San Francisco

 1984 MetaManhattan, works that contribute to a transformation of Manhattan.
-Whitney Museum of American Art (Downtown Branch), Federal Hall, New York
+Whitney Museum of American Art (Downtown Branch), Federal Hall National Memorial, New York, Jan.
+12-March 15

 Contemporary Triptychs, Edith C. Blum Art Institute, Bard College, Annandale-on-Hudson, N.Y.